ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

     torch==1.8.1+cu111 \
     torchvision==0.9.1+cu111 -f https://download.pytorch.org/whl/cu111/torch_stable.html
 ```

+Use uv pip if you're managing packages with uv.

 ## 6. Configure CDSL dataset path

 Set the CDSL_DATA_PATH environment variable to the path where you downloaded the dataset from PhysioNet: